yayaq1/quartz/content/work/projects.md

 ---
-title: "Builds & Creations"
+title: "My Projects"
 date: 2024-01-05
 tags: ["projects", "portfolio", "builds"]
 ---

-# Builds & Creations
+# My Projects

 *These are the digital experiences I've crafted—each one a story of problem-solving, passion, and the joy of making something that matters.*

-## FastTrack
+## Fastrack
 **The Project That Put Us on the Map**

-Built with friends, FastTrack became our breakthrough project that caught the attention of executives and companies across Pakistan.
+Built with friends, Fastrack became our breakthrough project that caught the attention of executives and companies across Pakistan.
 It wasn't just about the technical achievement—it was proof that we could create something that truly mattered.

 **What I learned**: The power of collaboration, the importance of execution, and how the right project at the right time can change everything.